Kava Kava root by Ray Sahelian, M.D. - Information on Kava Kava side effects and effect on liver

 water-soluble extract was determined in mice to have mild pain-killing ability, but did

 pain-killing properties.
-The researchers state, "The pharmacological effects of kava
+The pharmacological effects appear to

-Many of the studies done with kava used a
+Many of the studies used a

 standardized extract, called WS 1490, from a German manufacturer.
 The kava products you